 In recognition of the innovative and ground-breaking nature of the work.

 2014 Relaunched as Reall to reflect the market-based approach.

 An innovator and investor in affordable homes with a network of impactful delivery partners across Africa and Asia.

 2019 Building a home for human potential.

 A global network with six priority countries to focus on the greatest opportunities to build affordable housing at scale.

 2020 Focus on building climate-smart, affordable housing and brokering solutions that unlock markets

 As of 2020:

 Reached over 3,500,000 people on low incomes.
 400,000 people with new or upgraded housing.
-1.3 million people gained security from the thread of eviction.
-1.1 million people benefitting from improved sanitation.
+1.3 million people gained security from the threat of eviction.
+1.1 million people benefitted from improved sanitation.

 To build an affordable homes movement that improves the life chances of 100 million people in urban Africa and Asia by 2030.